mprice36/NIEM.github.io/training/resources/tools/contesa/index.md

 -------------------
-This introduction to *ConTesA* will show you how to use *ConTesA* to validate a test document for NIEM conformance and how to trace down common mistakes in developing a NIEM conformant document.
+This introduction to *ConTesA* will show you how to use *ConTesA* to validate a test document for NIEM conformance and how to trace down common mistakes in developing a NIEM conformance document.

 ### Prerequisites